Rhitwika1/Education_counselling/README.md

 ## Deployment-Ready Format

-Once trained, the model is saved using `pickle.dump()` so it can be loaded in your Streamlit app.
+Once trained, the model is saved using `pickle.dump()` so it can be loaded in Streamlit app.

 ---